 Melanie Dodson became the Executive Director of the Community Child Care Council of Sonoma County (4Cs) in 2008.
 She has been an advocate for and worked with Sonoma County children and families for over twenty years.
 Ms. Dodson joined 4Cs in 2001 as the Child Care Resource & Referral Director, moving into the Assistant Executive Director role in 2004.
 She previously worked as the Director of the after school program at Kenwood Elementary School and as an elementary school teacher in the Roseland Elementary School District.
 Ms. Dodson holds a BA in Liberal Studies from Sonoma State University and a Multiple Subject Teaching Credential.
-She is the current Co-Chair for the Child Care Planning Council of Sonoma County, the Chair for the SRJC Child Development Advisory Board, a member of the Workforce Investment Board as well as the Maternal Child and Adolescent Health Board.
+She is a member of the Child Care Planning Council of Sonoma County and the Maternal Child and Adolescent Health Board, as well as the Chair for the SRJC Child Development Advisory Board and Chair of the First 5 Professional Community Advisory Committee.
 Early childhood development has always been a personal passion and being the mother of two young children continues to inspire her commitment to the field and our community’s investment in our children.

 Human Resources Director